 Nate told me:

-“I played paddle tennis (aka Pop Tennis) a bit growing up in Venice Beach, CA when I was growing up.
-It’s fun, but there aren’t that many courts around because the 50 foot court size is very specialized.”
+“I played paddle (aka Pop Tennis) tennis a bit growing up in Venice Beach, CA. It’s fun, but there aren’t that many courts around because the 50 foot court size is very specialized.”

 “Platform tennis (popular on the east coast) is a lot of fun, but again the courts are very specialized and very expensive to build.”